Some of my Cast Iron – I Use it All

 9) Don’t use stainless steel to scour your cast iron – unless you are removing rust (see above)

 Now you have all the know-how you need to properly use and care for cast iron cookware.
-I hope all of your questions or fears about cast iron have been answered.
+I hope all of your questions about cast iron have been answered.
 Let me know your tips or tricks for cast-iron.
-If you have a question I didn’t answer, you can use the Contact Me page, or leave it in the comments below.
+If you have a question I didn’t answer, you can use the Contact Me page or leave it in the comments below.
 Enjoy your cast-iron and happy cooking!

 Safe and Happy Journey,